Sharing experience in IT management based on 10+ years in software development

 4. Account management

 I believe account management takes a crucial role in the IT management process.
 Your company probably has specialists who are responsible for this area.
-An important task for business owners and C-level executives is to ensure that account managers have a sufficient qualification to quickly address different issues and improve client engagement.
+An important task for business owners and C-level executives is to ensure that account managers have sufficient qualification to quickly address different issues and improve client engagement.

 It will be a good idea to define various metrics and create an analytics dashboard that may include information about customer loyalty (ask me how to measure it), the number of contact interactions during a certain period, and lifetime value.
 The possibility to visualize this data will make you monitor relationships with your clients.